AubinBakana/Azure-IAC-ARM-Templates/README.md

 *Note: Content for this repository is still being added.
 It will grow with time.*

-### Projects in this repository include work done to demonstrate ability for the following:
+### Projects here include work done to demonstrate ability for the following:

 **- Deploy child and extension resources with Bicep**